-The committee's ability to conduct meetings was not affected by COVID-19, as the majority of meetings were held via Skye and teleconference.
+The Committee's ability to conduct meetings was not affected by COVID-19 as the majority of meetings were held via Skye and teleconference.

 The availability of suitable farmland is one of the more critical challenges facing the agriculture and agrifoods industry.
 In order to position this industry to take advantage of the tremendous growth opportunities, farmland has to be made available.
 The expansion and development of the land base will provide the root crop sector with the means to increase local production and create opportunities to increase the consumption of locally grown foods.
 With respect to the livestock sector, access to additional farmland will increase the ability to produce forage for animal feed.
-The Program has developed into a vital component of the Province's land protection and development objectives, and is consistent with government's commitments to increase Newfoundland and Labrador's food self-sufficiency.
+The Program has developed into a vital component of the Province's land protection and development objectives and is consistent with Government's commitments to increase Newfoundland and Labrador's food self-sufficiency.

 A challenge with the Program is that receiving an application and completing the legal process of purchase of land, within one fiscal year is not always possible.
+Furthermore, the process of completing the soil suitability analysis and legal land surveys, which are seasonal activities, can contribute to time delays throughout the purchase process.